Milli Vanilli: Lip-syncing exposure and media backlash, 1989–1991

-Unlike the international release of All or Nothing, the inserts for the American version of the album explicitly attributed the vocals to Morvan and Pilatus.
+Unlike the international release of 'All or Nothing,' the inserts for the American version of the album Girl You Know It's True explicitly credited the vocals to Morvan and Pilatus.
 This prompted singer Charles Shaw to reveal in December 1989 that he was one of the three actual vocalists on the album and that Pilatus and Morvan were impostors.
 Farian reportedly paid Shaw $150,000 to retract his statements, though this did not stem the tide of public criticism.

-On the 21 April 1990 episode of In Living Color, Keenan Ivory Wayans and Damon Wayans parodied Milli Vanilli in a sketch, mocking the duo's accents, fashion sense, and dance moves.
-This led to further jokes on the duo, such as David Letterman's top-10 list describing 10 jobs they could do other than music.
+On the 21 April 1990 episode of In Living Color, Keenen Ivory Wayans and Damon Wayans parodied Milli Vanilli in a sketch, mocking the duo's accents, fashion sense, and dance moves.
+This led to further jokes on the duo, such as David Letterman's Top 10 list on Late Night with David Letterman describing 10 jobs they could do other than music.

-Because of growing public questions as to who sang in the group, as well as Morvan's and Pilatus's demand to Farian that they be allowed to sing on the next album, on 14 November 1990, Farian announced that he had fired them and confessed they did not sing on the records.
+Because of growing public questions about who sang in the group, as well as Morvan's and Pilatus's demands to Farian that they be allowed to sing on the next album, on 14 November 1990, Farian announced that he had fired them and confessed that they did not sing on the records.
 Confronted by Los Angeles Times reporter Chuck Philips, Pilatus confirmed the deception.
-"It’s True: Milli Vanilli Didn’t Sing" read the newspaper's headline.
-"I feel like a mosquito being squeezed," Pilatus said.
+"It's True: Milli Vanilli Didn't Sing", read the newspaper's headline on 16 November 1990.
+"I feel like a mosquito being squeezed", Pilatus said.
 "The last two years of our lives have been a total nightmare.
 We've had to lie to everybody.
 We are true singers, but that maniac Frank Farian would never allow us to express ourselves."

-The next week, the National Academy of Recording Arts and Sciences revoked Milli Vanilli's 1990 Grammy for Best New Artist.
-Pilatus and Morvan gave a press conference for more than 100 journalists in Los Angeles where they stated their willingness to return their Grammy Award.
-The duo said they had "made a deal with the devil," and they sang and rapped for the room in order to prove that, although they had not sung on their records, they could, in fact, sing.
+Arista Records dropped the act from its roster and deleted Girl You Know It's True from their catalog, making it one of the largest-selling albums ever to be deleted.
+On 19 November 1990, the National Academy of Recording Arts and Sciences formally revoked the group's Grammy Award for Best New Artist, marking the only time a Grammy was ever rescinded from an artist.
+The next day, Pilatus and Morvan gave a press conference in front of more than 100 journalists in Los Angeles, where they stated their willingness to return their Grammy Award.
+The duo said they had "made a deal with the devil", and they sang and rapped for the room to prove that, although they had not sung on their records, they could, in fact, sing.